tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 Depression is a cyclical movement through any number of repetitive states, and it often incorporates despair, but it isn’t made of despair alone.
 Depression is a rich topic that will be explored in detail in chapter 22.

-Grief is a beautiful, languid, and powerful emotion that arises when death occurs.
-It drops you into the river of all souls, and it transports you to the deepest places when you have no choice but to let go.

-Grief is the deep river of the soul, and it is the soul I mean when I say that grief is the deep river of the soul.
-It is the fully resourced village that incorporates and integrates our bodies, all of our emotions, all of our multiple intelligences, and all of our dreams and visions.

 I was always fascinated by death and horror, and I used them to further hone my dissociative skills.
 I didn’t grieve or mourn when my grandparents died because I was unable to get close to my body or my emotions to feel any loss.
 I never wailed or cried.